I Guess It Never Hurts to Hurt Sometimes

-"I Guess It Never Hurts to Hurt Sometimes" is a song written and originally recorded by Randy VanWarmer on his 1981 album Beat of Love.
-It was later covered by American country music group The Oak Ridge Boys in 1984, released as the second single from their album Deliver.
+"I Guess It Never Hurts to Hurt Sometimes" is a song written and originally recorded by Randy VanWarmer on his album Beat of Love.
+It was covered by The Oak Ridge Boys in 1983 and released as the second single from Deliver.
 The song was The Oak Ridge Boys' ninth number one on the country chart.
-The single went to number one for one week and spent a total of twelve weeks on the country chart.
+The single stayed at number one for one week and spent a total of twelve weeks on the country chart.

 Background

-Songwriter Randy VanWarmer wrote the song following the death of his father.
-While The Oak Ridge Boys' music video depicts a lost girlfriend, tenor singer Joe Bonsall said he preferred the original intent of the song, and named the song as his favorite to sing on stage.
+Randy VanWarmer wrote the song following the death of his father.
+While The Oak Ridge Boys' music video depicts the end of a romantic relationship, Joe Bonsall said he preferred the original intent and named it his favorite song to sing on stage.

 Music video

-The music video was filmed at the old WSM Radio studios in Nashville, Tennessee.
-Radio and TV personality Charlie Chase (half of the duo Crook & Chase) makes a brief cameo walking through the station hallways.
-The disc jockey at the end of the video is played by future country music artist Lorrie Morgan.
+The music video was filmed at the old WSM Radio studios in Nashville.
+Charlie Chase is seen briefly in the hallway.
+The disc jockey at the end of the video is Lorrie Morgan.